 I was cleaning and changing my nine-month-old daughter’s diaper and noticed a thick yellow mucus discharge from her vagina.
 Is this normal?
 I only have boys; this is my first girl.

 Reasons For Discharge From Baby Girls’ Vaginas

-I wouldn’t say yellow mucus froma 9 month girl’s vagina is completely normal.
+I wouldn’t say yellow mucus from a 9-month girl’s vagina is entirely normal.
 If it continues, you should take her to a doctor to have her examined.